 Mickey’s Not-So-Scary Halloween Party

 Led by the infamous Headless Horseman, “Mickey’s Boo-To-You Halloween Parade,” is featured twice nightly.
-This year, Hocus Pocus’ infamous Sanderson sisters, Winifred, Mary and Sarah; return to the Cinderella Castle stage during the Hocus Pocus Villain Spelltacular.
-“HalloWishes,” a green and orange fireworks display complete with Disney villains caps the night.
+Sing along at the Hocus Pocus Villain Spelltacular and end the night with a “Boo-tacular” Fireworks show.
 For more information and dates, visit the event website.

 SeaWorld’s Halloween Spooktacular

 SeaWorld Orlando invites families to dive in and explore an underwater “fantasea” at SeaWorld’s Halloween Spooktacular – a family-friendly event where children can trick-or-treat, dance with fanciful sea creatures, and create sea-themed arts and crafts.
 Held every weekend from Sept.
 22 – Oct.
 28 and included with park admission.